Want to be transported to another country with some of the best novels about France? This is the right place for you.

 YOU HAD ME AT BONJOUR

-Following Jessica, a newly divorcee who decides to take a gap year in the south of France, ‘You Had Me At Bonjour’ is quite a short chick-lit you can easily read within a couple of hours.
+Following Jessica, a newly divorced woman who decides to take a gap year in the south of France, ‘You Had Me At Bonjour’ is quite a short chick-lit you can easily read within a couple of hours.

 THE FRENCH FOR LOVE